vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

         If the device isn't listed, on the Devices page, click **Refresh**.

-    1. On the sensor-th-truck0001 page, to the right of the Device ID value, click **Copy**, and then save the value to your text editor file.
+    1. On the sensor-th-truck0001 page, to the right of the **Device ID** value, click **Copy**, and then save the value to your text editor file.

-    1. Copy the Primary Connection String value, and then save it to your text editor file.
+    1. On the sensor-th-truck0001 page, copy the **Primary Connection String** value, and then save it to your text editor file.

-    1. Repeat the previous three steps to record the Device IDs and connection string values for the **sensor-th-airplane0001** and **sensor-th-container0001** devices.
+    1. Repeat the previous three steps to record the Device IDs and Primary Connection String values for the **sensor-th-airplane0001** and **sensor-th-container0001** devices.

     1. Navigate back to your IoT hub blade.